centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 ## Suggested Installations

 If you use tmux we recommend installing [tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect).
 This prevents the unfortunate case where if tmux dies so too do all your tabs.
-With this app you can resurrect your sessions.
+With this app you can resurrect your sessions (if you save them).

 # SLURM Notes